 I found out Jamal went missing before any of the news was publicized.
 Unexpectedly, a murder mystery story started unraveling little by little, getting worse and worse, surrounding a man passionate about reform for the sake of his people and ending the largest humanitarian disaster to date in Yemen.
-Watching things unfold slowly from behind the scenes, I began to realize the importance of my position and exposure as a young Muslim-raised Arab-American woman.
+Watching things unfold slowly from behind the scenes, I began to realize the importance of my position and exposure as a young Middle Eastern-American woman.
 I personally struggled with self-expression for most of my life, principally post 9/11.

 Given the hostile environment of Middle Eastern geopolitics and decline in global press freedom, I had taken a lot of time to digest and analyze the incident.
 Its aftermath led me to learn more about declining democracy and threats to media freedom.
 I was directly witnessing the real problem of the toxic degree power and money has in politics over integrity, character, respect for human rights, and the rule of law.

-Whether a killer decides to use a bone saw or gun, people such as Jamal do not die.
+Whether a killer decides to use a bone saw or gun, people such as Jamal do not simply die.
 He lives on as a symbol for not only foreign dissidents, but activists and human rights journalists across the globe.
 His story continues with multiple active investigations, proposed U.S. legislation, and further public discussion on issues like press freedom, oppression in the face of authoritarianism, and justice for truth seekers.
 Unlike many reporters who stay anonymous, Jamal, a former close executive to the Saudi royal family, was not only a robust advocate for reform but also a journalist highly active in Washington and well-known internationally.
 His brutal murder allowed other cases of silencing, torture, and imprisonment to be acknowledged on a much larger scale.

 He also empowers and inspires individuals like me to write, despite my hesitance and anxiety on whether anything I produce will do him justice.
 As writers, we have the ability to stir people, serve as a voice and a link between the government and its people, and be a conscious for society.
 To protect the larger free press culture that defines us, we should ensure the work we do is honest, responsible, and ethical.